Savannah Levin: Soccer career

 In 2012, Levin played for Cal South's team that won the Olympic Development Program national championships in Frisco, Texas.

 In high school Levin was named league MVP in soccer all four years at Tarbut V' Torah (class of 2013) in Irvine, California, where she was a four-time first team all-league selection.

 Levin played on the USA Women's Soccer Team at the 2013 Maccabiah Games in Israel.

 Levin played at the University of Southern California (USC) from 2013 to 2016, where she was part of the USC Trojans women's soccer team that won the 2016 NCAA Division I Women's Soccer Tournament.
 As a sophomore in 2014 and as a junior in 2015 she earned Pac-12 All-Academic honorable mention.
 In 2016 she was named All Pac-12 First Team.
-At USC she majored in psychology.
+She majored in psychology.

 Levin declared for the 2017 NWSL College Draft but was not selected, in February 2017 she signed with Swedish team Kopparbergs/Göteborg FC to play in the Damallsvenskan, for whom she played as a midfielder in 2017.

 In 2018 she was inducted into the Southern California Jewish Sports Hall of Fame.